-Lesson Objectives and Overview: Human Skeleton teaches students about the functions of major bones and the skeletal structure overall.
-Students will discover why bones are so important and be able to identify some of the main human bones.
-They will also learn how to correctly assemble them together.
+Lesson Objectives and Overview: Human Skeleton STEM teaches students about the major bones in the human body.
+Students will discover that bones, muscles, and tissue work together to help the body move and function properly.
+They will learn that the skeletal system is not independent of other body systems.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 The only supplies you will need apart from the handouts are scissors and glue or tape.
 In addition, before you deliver the lesson, you should develop a list of movements for step 1 in the classroom procedure.

 There are several ideas in the “Options for Lesson” section of the classroom procedure page that you might find useful or interesting and want to add to the lesson.
 One of the fun things to do is after Halloween purchase from a learning store miniature skeletons.
 You can usually get them for a low price.
 Provide each student with a miniature skeleton and have the students name each bone as they point to them on the skeleton.
 Again, students will benefit from the visual and tactile lessons.